toranb/ember-data-django-rest-adapter/README.md

     i) Date and DateTime are not yet built into the adapter (see the WIP PR for a workaround)

-    ii) Async belongsTo/hasMany requires a pull-request be merged into ember-data core
+    ii) Async belongsTo/hasMany requires a pull-request be merged into ember-data core (see the WIP branch for a workaround)

     iii) Pagination is not yet supported